witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 -	Events API
 -   Campus Security API
 - Issues to keep an eye on moving forward: working around other subsystems

+### Sprint 2 Meeting 4
+Date: 20/08/2024

+- Attendees:
+- Claire Newman
+- Busisiwe Vemba
+- Mayuri Balakistan
+- Dineo Chiloane
+- Menzi Shazi
+- Chloe Dube

+Discussion:

+- Deciding on the implementation of databases, who will do it and how.
+- Acknowledged that we are working on authentication
+- Discussed the possibility of storing users in a realtime database vs firestore database
+- Chloe was proposed for implementation of the User database in firebase
+- Started creating user stories.
+- Discussed the creation structure of the databases.
+- Assigned databases to different people
+- Discussed contact with other groups in the subsystem that we could get information from
+- Discussed potential integration with the Campus security application e.g getting emergency contact information, emergency situation locations and etiquette and incident reporting.
+- Brain stormed on how to integrate with the Campus transportation application, e.g their Map API.
+- Spoke about the possibility of adding a heat map, or how we can make the identification of a venue e.g a map, more accessible when people are booking a venue
+- Discussed the possibility of integrating with Events and activities application, specifically their API that handles event cancellations, we would need to know that an event has been cancelled and hence a venue is vacant.
+- Tackled the idea of integrating with Dining services, but essentially decided they may diverge too much from the ideas of our application.
+- Expanded on the list of possible integrations.

+Ten-minute intermission.

+- Started delegating API implementations.
+- User API: Dineo and Chloe
+- Maintenance API: Claire
+- Schedule API: Menzi
+- Booking API: Mayuri and Busi
+- Notification API: Mayuri, Dineo, Busi, Chloe.
+- We started discussing what views people would be able to see on the UI based on their role, e.g difference between staff and students.
+- Settled on 3 user dashboards.
+- Created a user story for Login and Sign up, we will be creating the mobile and desktop versions of the UI for these elements.
+End of meeting.